Tuesday, Wednesday & Thursday | September 15-17, 2026 | Tulsa, Oklahoma

 101 Archer Building – 3rd Floor

-The conversation begins here!
+Conversation and Engagement begin here!
 Join us for light hors d’oeuvres as we kick off this year’s conference with welcome remarks from TEC and TU; student research posters and energy displays.

 Wednesday | September 16, 2026